techengineer3d/ReShade/README.md

 "reshade-presets": reshade shader presets are located in this folder.

-"reshade-shaders": reshade shader resources are locatd in this folder.
+"reshade-shaders": reshade shader resources are located in this folder.

 "readme": contains assets and images used in this repository's readme.md file.